Mte90/Contribute-to-opensource-the-right-way/manuscript/conclusion.md

 * There is a community leading the project (behind a company too, like in Docker, Kubernetes, or Arduino)
 * There is no Dictator (I don't mean the Benevolent Dictator for Life)
 * All the files to use it are provided (like Machine learning models as Mozilla’s DeepSpeech with Common Voice)
-* Everything is documented and following a standard
+* Everything is documented and follows a standard
 * Release management is not happening at the time of major releases only with a cadence of 3-4 months (or less) (people need to be aware of the changes and to be able to deploy without any hurry)

 I> Benevolent Dictator for Life
-I> Or the BDFL is a one person that lead the project future, usually is the founder/creator of the project.
-Also this role has the last voice on every discussion and in some projects this is important because helps on closing discussions or getting a decisions and avoid too much flame wars.
+I> (or the BDFL) is a person that leads the project to the future, usually is the founder/creator of the project.
+Also this role has the last voice on every discussion and in some projects this is important because it helps on closing discussions or getting a decision and avoid too much flame wars.
 In Linux as example is Linus Torvalds, in Python was Guido Van Rossum, Larry Wall for Perl and so on (they created the project).
-The point to say Benevolent is because as it is open source it is always possible to do a fork with new leaders if there are big issues, for these reasons is a Good Dictator that act only when needed.
+The point to say Benevolent is because as it is open source it is always possible to do a fork with new leaders if there are big issues, for these reasons is a Good Dictator that acts only when needed.

 ### User friendly because not all the people love the command line

 A common problem years ago was that open source software was very ugly or difficult to use even if powerful.
-Now that has changed but not all the projects are offering user friendlyness, this is a problem that requires more people testing and also more UI designers helping with that.
+Now that has changed, but not all the projects are offering user friendlyness, this is a problem that requires more people testing and also more UI designers helping with that.
 The [Open Source Design](https://opensourcedesign.net/) community is the first example, also KDE with their [Usability & Productivity](https://pointieststick.com/category/usability-productivity/) newsletter and Mozilla with [weekly updates from the nightly version](https://blog.nightly.mozilla.org/) or [The Document Foundation](https://blog.documentfoundation.org) that often release stats or updates about the projects.
-User friendly is not only a better UI or cool logo (that changes every few months, yes Mozilla I am talking to you) but informing the people about the updates during the cycle to involve them more.
+User friendly is not only a better UI or a cool logo (that changes every few months, yes Mozilla I am talking to you) but informing the people about the updates during the cycle to involve them more.
 Other projects involve them more because they offer more news and people can *gossip* like a TV series, well humans are simple sometimes and is something that the open community can replicate.

 Communicating better and being more friendly in everything (the purpose of this book indeed) are the future.